Tip 29: Embrace Silence

 Don’t fear silence, embrace it!
 This is a mistake I made when I first started teaching.
 The students were very quiet those first couple of weeks and I thought they’re so cute and shy.
 I actually motivated them to talk more.
 At first, it was just a couple of sentences between students and they would chat a little bit, but then the noise grew louder and louder and it became very difficult to manage them.

-So, if you have a classroom and the students are quiet, embrace it.
-Don’t get them to start talking unless it’s part of an activity.
+So, if you have a classroom, and the students are quiet, embrace it.
+Don’t get them to talk unless it’s part of an activity.
 It doesn’t mean that you should have silence throughout your entire class, it just means there’s a time for everything.
-When students are busy with their own work, it should be quiet, but when they are busy with their activities or in groups, there should be more noise because they should be discussing things, but when they’re busy with their own work, keep it quiet and get used to that silence.
+When students are busy with their own work, it should be quiet, but when they are busy with their activities or in groups, there should be more noise because they should discuss things, but when they’re busy with their own work, keep it quiet and get used to that silence.

 Be organized and be in control of your time management.
 You have many things to do as a teacher, so it is vitally important that you stay in control of your time management.
-How long you’re going to do certain activities, how much time the students need to complete a task.
+What the duration of certain activities will be, how much time do the students need to complete a task.